jar-o/dumdum/README.md

 ```
+< delay <milliseconds>
 < status <number>
 < header <line>
 < body <data>
 .
 ```

+Use _delay_ to introduce a delay in your response.
+Measured in milliseconds.

 Use _status_ to return a specific HTTP response code.